peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 The four-quantity model (`Planned` / `Incomplete` / `Misprint` / `Damaged` on `Production_Run_Line_Items__c`) is deployed to dev2 and staging, not production.

+⚠️ **D17 (2026-09-16) SUPERSEDES D1: this model is being replaced by Run Result (§4 target-model plan, S6).** Until S6 lands, what follows is still how the code behaves.
+Do not change it piecemeal.

 **Only problems are recorded.** There is deliberately no "good" or "complete" field — what went right is whatever's left over. **Confirmed as permanent by the product owner 2026-08-31 (D1):** the